 - Laser-Guided Amnesia: In the browser game's secret ending, their memories of the events leading up to the Keyblade War have been erased after the point of being offered a place in the Dandelions.

 - Magic Knight: Their Special Attacks provide them with strong physical moves like Ars Arcanum as well as powerful magic like Dark Firaga.

 - Mundane Utility: Subverted.
 Even though the Keyblade has the power to open any lock, the protagonist is stopped each time they try to use this.
 When they try using this to open the door to the White Rabbit's house, the latter panics and thinks that they are going to blast his door apart, screaming at them to stop.
 Later on, they attempt to do this to get into Cinderella's house, only for Chirithy to appear and point out that they could just knock like a normal person.

-- Nice Gal/Nice Guy: One of the single nicest characters in the history of the franchise, showing virtually no malice to anyone and being willing to help Hades of all people if he asked nicely.
+- Nice Guy: They give Sora and Ventus a run for their munny, being one of the single nicest characters in the history of the franchise, showing virtually no malice to anyone and being willing to help Hades of all people if he asked nicely.
 They spend most of the game doing favors for others with no real recompense.

-- One-Man Army: Everything Sora and Co. do in a party, they can do by themselves.
+- One-Man Army: Everything Sora and company do in a party, they can do by themselves.
 At one point, they're trusted to solo Darksides by themselves, which are monstrously large Heartless beasts.

 - Pint-Sized Powerhouse: They aren't particularly tall, with the elder Foretellers Aced and Ira towering over them.
 Nevertheless, the protagonist is more than capable of holding their own against even the toughest Heartless.